SQA Results Day: What next if you've applied to university?

 But, if you’re in a situation where you haven’t met the grades for your firm choice but they haven’t declined the conditional offer yet, give them a call.
 Even if you didn't meet the conditions, the university or college might still be prepared to accept you or may be considering whether to offer you a place on an alternative course.

 Don’t panic, there are still options even if you still don’t hold any offers, and there is nothing suitable through Clearing.
 You could look at applying for college, which can be a great stepping stone towards university – and some courses can lead to direct entry to university.
 You could also try again to get the grades you’d need for your desired course.

 Where else can I get advice?

-SQA will run its Candidate Advice Line on 0345 279 1000 from 8 am on Tuesday, 4 August 2020, until Friday, 7 August 2020, answering questions about your results, and your Scottish Qualifications Certificate.
+SQA will run its Candidate Advice Line on 0345 279 1000 from Tuesday, 10 August 2021, answering questions about your results, and your Scottish Qualifications Certificate.

 The Skills Development Scotland Helpline number is 0800 917 8000 and is available Monday to Friday, 9am to 5pm.
 This is the number to call from now until 9 August to discuss provisional results and what they may mean.